When should you call a doctor?

-Note that some of these symptoms may be more or less urgent depending on your particular situation or health history and on how far along you are in your pregnancy.
-Ask your practitioner to review with you which signs warrant an urgent call at various points in your pregnancy.
+Note that some of these symptoms vary in urgency depending on your particular situation, health history, and also in relation to how far along you are into your pregnancy.
+Ask your practitioner to review which signs warrant an urgent call at various points during your pregnancy.

 - Decrease or significant increase in fetal movements

 - An increase in vaginal discharge or a change in the type of discharge